itsjithinv/codeo/README.md

 ## Separate the Editor from the Sidebar

-This theme uses contrast sparingly so that when it's applied, it's more meaningful.
-This can help reduce noise and improve your ability to scan.
-However, some of the decisions may not work for everyone.
-One such decision that some disagree on is whether or not to have a separation between the editor and sidebar, and the amount of contrast.
-If you wish for this to have more visual significance, please paste this into your user settings preferences.
-These are my recommendations for these settings but you can use whatever colors you wish. ☺️
+This theme use contrast sparingly, which makes its application more effective.
+This method reduces visual noise while improving your ability to skim content efficiently.
+However, some design choices may not be to everyone's liking.

+The separation of the editor and the sidebar, as well as the level of contrast, are frequently criticized.
+You can make this divide more visually distinct by customizing it.
+Simply copy and paste the following values into your user preferences.
+Feel free to customize the colors according on your needs. ☺️.

 ```
 "workbench.colorCustomizations": {